PLSQL-Capstone-Projects-AUCA-2024/Wed_Flamigos_HotelManagementSystem/README.md

 The journey begins when a guest submits a reservation request, either online or in person.
 At this stage, key details such as room type, check-in and check-out dates, and any special preferences are collected.
 If the requested room is available, the reservation is confirmed, and the guest receives a confirmation message.
 In case the room is unavailable, alternative options are presented to the guest, such as adjusting the stay dates or selecting a different room type.
 This step sets the foundation for the guest's overall experience, making accuracy and responsiveness crucial.
+### 2. Front Desk Checks Room Availability
+The front desk checks for room availability on the requested dates.